 For those who missed my last Sips by™ review, I was supposed to receive this last month, but didn’t.
 They were kind enough to throw it into this months’ box as recompense.

 This one might take a little explanation.
 I know I had no clue what I was looking at when I first received this.
 If you don’t already know, yaupon is a type of tea made from the yaupon holly, or Ilex vomitoria.
 Yaupon has a long heritage, particularly in the southwest United States.
-It is reputed to have been used for centuries by the natives of the southwest in making what was called “black drink”.
+It is reputed to have been used for centuries by the natives of the southwest in making what they called “black drink.”

-Interestingly, the yaupon holly is the only plant native to North America that contains caffeine and, unfortunate name notwithstanding, can be used to make a very mellow, quite drinkable tea.
+Interestingly, the yaupon holly is the only plant native to North America that contains caffeine and, unfortunate name notwithstanding can be used to make a very mellow, quite drinkable tea.
 Tea drinkers may well know its close cousin, yerba mate, though yaupon-based teas don’t tend to have the bitterness common in yerba mate teas.

-I recently reviewed another tea (Viking Moxie by MoxTea) and concluded that it was a good alternative to a morning cup of coffee – providing a decent energy boost, without the unfortunate side effects that coffee presents.
+I recently reviewed another tea (Viking Moxie by MoxTea) and concluded that it was an excellent alternative to a morning cup of coffee – providing a decent energy boost, without the unfortunate side effects that coffee presents.
 I haven’t decided if this tea trumps Viking Moxie yet, but I can say that it has a similar effect and a wonderful flavor that makes it more than worth keeping on hand.
 MAJOR props to a small tea shop in North Carolina!